Financing Your Education

 • Or a refugee according to the Geneva Convention.

-Please note, that the Merit Award tends to be very competitive and not all students who apply will receive an award.
+Please note, that the Merit Award tends to be competitive and not all students who apply will receive an award.
 The call for application is now open.
 Please download the application form and send via email.

-Deadline for applications is January 6, 2023, 1:00 p.m.
+Deadline for applications is January 5, 2024, 1:00 p.m.
 CET.

 The Lower Austria Grant Foundations are offering grants and scholarships from six foundations for students born in the state of Niederösterreich.
 For more information on the different grants and scholarships, please visit the Lower Austria Grant website (in German).